brown-ccv/ccv-website-content/accounts.md

   </table>
 </div>

-# Research Data Storage
+# Research Data Storage Allocations

-* 1TB per Brown Faculty Member - Free
+- 5 TB per Brown Faculty Member
-* 10TB per awarded Grant at the request of the Brown PI - an active grant account number will be required to provide this allocation and the data will be migrated to archive storage at the end of the grant.
+- 10 TB per awarded Grant at the request of the Brown PI
+  - An active grant account number will be required to provide this allocation and the data will be migrated to archive storage at the end of the grant.
-* Additional Storage Allocation
+- Additional Storage Allocation
-  * Rdata: $8.3 / Terabyte / Month ($100 / Terabyte / Year)
-  * Stronghold Storage: $8.3 / Terabyte / Month ($100 / Terabyte / Year)
-  * Campus File Storage (replicated): $8.3 / Terabyte / Month ($100 / Terabyte / Year)
-  * Campus File Storage (non-replicated): $4.2 / Terabyte / Month ($50 / Terabyte / Year)
+  - If faculty require additional storage beyond the 5 TB per PI, and 10 TB per active grant, this request should be submitted to the Research Computing Adviosry Committee (RCAC) sub-committee for allocations and exceptions.

 ## Pooled Storage Allocations